Dhiraj123-star/ai-mock-interviewer/README.md

 ---

-## 🧩 Core Flow
+## 🧩 Interview Flow

-1. User selects:
+1. Choose:

-   * 🎯 Topic
+   * Topic
-   * 🔥 Difficulty level
+   * Difficulty level
-   * 👨‍💻 Experience level
+   * Experience level
-   * #️⃣ Number of interview questions
+   * Number of questions

-2. AI asks the first question.
+2. AI interviewer asks a question

-3. User responds.
+3. You reply:

+   * 📝 by typing **or**
+   * 🎙️ by recording your voice

-4. AI provides:
+4. AI evaluates and responds with:

-   * 🧠 Feedback (Strengths / Improvements / Score)
+   * 🧠 Feedback
-   * ✅ Correct answer explained simply
+   * ✅ Ideal Answer
-   * 🌱 Real-life analogy for understanding
+   * 🌱 Analogy

-5. User may optionally ask a **follow-up question** for clarification.
+   * 🔊 Spoken audio feedback

+5. You can ask follow-up questions

-6. The interview continues question-by-question until completed.
+6. Continue until interview completes

-7. User can **download the full transcript**.
+7. Download full transcript

 ---

-## 🧠 Example Interaction
+## 🧠 Sample Interaction

 ```
-Question: What is a Python decorator?
+Question: What is Dependency Injection?

-Your Answer: ...
+Your Answer: (spoken or typed)

 🧠 Feedback:
-- Good understanding of function behavior
+- Good start explaining the concept.
-- Missed explanation of wrapper functions
+- Missing mention of inversion of control.
-- Score: 7/10
+- Score: 6/10

 ✅ Ideal Answer:
-A decorator modifies another function's behavior without changing its code...
+Dependency Injection is a design pattern where objects receive their dependencies externally...

-🌱 Real-Life Analogy:
+🌱 Analogy:
-Think of wrapping a gift: the inside item stays the same, but the packaging adds something new.

-❓ Follow-up Question:
-"What happens to the original function metadata?"
-→ AI explains clearly.
+Think of plugging a charger into a phone — the phone doesn't create electricity...

+🔊 Spoken Feedback:
+AI reads the above aloud.
 ```

 ---